nodejs/node/doc/api/errors.md

 <a id="ERR_CRYPTO_FIPS_UNAVAILABLE"></a>
 ### ERR_CRYPTO_FIPS_UNAVAILABLE

-There was an attempt to enable or disable FIPS mode but FIPS mode is not available.
+There was an attempt to enable or disable FIPS mode, but FIPS mode is not available.

 <a id="ERR_CRYPTO_HASH_DIGEST_NO_UTF16"></a>